ovh/docs/pages/cloud/dedicated/firewall_network/guide.en-ca.md

 ### Conclusion

-Having read this tutorial, you should now be able to configure the Network Firewall as well as Armor to enhance the security of your OVHcloud services.
+Having read this tutorial, you should now be able to configure the Network Firewall as well as Armor (for Game dedicated servers) to enhance the security of your OVHcloud services.

 ## Go further